bcrusco/Forward-Plus-Renderer/README.md

 ### Light Culling

 Light culling was done in a compute shader.
 The compute shader uses a tile based method in order to cull the lights within each tile.
 In our demo, we used tiles that were 16 x 16 pixels.
-For each tile, a work group was created.
+We implemented the gather approach in order to do our light culling, as was discussed in the paper, "Forward+: Bringing Deferred Shading to the Next Level".
+In order to implement this approach, created a work group for each tile.
 Within that work group, there were 256 threads that used the compute shader, one thread for each pixel in the tile.
 The first step in the compute shader was to compute the frustum of the tile.
 This was done by finding the minimum and maximum depth values that occurred within the tile, and then based on the work group ID of the tile, we were able to find the sides of the frustrum.
 This calculation was done only for the first thread in the work group, since the frustum remains the same for each thread in the tile.

 Once the frustum was calculated, it was time to cull the lights.
 The position and radius of each light is passed into the shader through a buffer.
 We used this data to calculate the lights distance from the frustum.
 If they overlapped, the light was added to the tile's visible light count.
 The visible light counts were then passed by a buffer into the final shader.